XCVG/commoncore/README.md

 * 1.x _Arroyo_ : Basic features complete.
 * 2.x _Balmora_ : Retarget to Unity 2018.
 Separate modules, remove dependencies, general cleanup and documentation.
-* 3.x _Citadel_ : UI theming and mod support.
+* 3.x _Citadel_ : UI theming and initial mod support.
 More?
 * 4.x _Downwarren_ : AI and actor improvements.
+Improved stealth mechanics?
 More?
+* 5.x _Endar Spire_ : Mobile and VR support?
-* 5.x and beyond : Keep iterating, improving and adding features as I think of them.
+* 6.x and beyond : Keep iterating, improving and adding features as I think of them.

 There is no formal timeline.
 Ultimately, this is a hobby project for me, and is subject to the vagaries of real life.
 With that being said, I hope to have Arroyo finished by the end of 2018.